BayeroSow/BayeroSow/README.md

 <br >

-Programmer specialized in web development using muiltiple tools, frameworks, libraries  in backend.
+Programmer specialized in web development using muiltiple tools, frameworks, libraries in full stack.
 I pay a lot of attention to detail to genereate best products

 #### Knowledge of:
-Git, GitHub, VsCode, HTML5, CSS3, JavaScript, MySQL, Object-Oriented Programming, data structures and algorithms
+Git, GitHub, VsCode, PyCharm, HTML5, CSS3, JavaScript, MySQL, Object-Oriented Programming, data structures and algorithms

 #### Coding Stats